leulyk/alx-low_level_programming/0x0D-preprocessor/README.md

-This folder contains solutions for the project on preprocessors.
+# This project is for learning macros and pre-processor directives in C.